Archives & Special Collections Reference Services

 Located on level 2 of Hayden Library, the Labriola Center is open Monday through Friday from 9-5, except during intersessions.
 Labriola materials can be retrieved to the Luhrs Reading Room when Labriola is not open.
 We can be reached at (480) 965-6490.

-The Design Library houses special collections of primary source materials related to architecture, planning, interior design, and industrial design.
+The Design and the Arts Library houses special collections of primary source materials related to architecture, planning, interior design, and industrial design.
 Materials from the Archival Drawings and Solar Energy Collections are open to the public and available for scholarly use.
 Collections contain textual material, drawings, and photographs.

 Duplication of Materials